wellcomecollection/docs/rfcs/040-tei_adapter/README.md

 time of writing in April 2021 there are 622 TEI files, but the collection of manuscripts is much larger, around 10k.

 Currently, all information stored in TEI files is not surfaced anywhere except the GitHub repository.
-Many of the TEI files have a dummy Sierra record that they link to, but not all
+Many of the TEI files have a Sierra record that they link to, but not all of them – and the record contains minimal information.
 ## How we do it
 ### Do we need an adapter?